ReadShade/ReadShade/source/emulators/pcsx2.rst

 Rendering
 ---------

-We will be using the DX11 API for rendering.
-You can try different APIs as long as you can get a depth buffer output.
+We'll use the DX11 API for rendering.
+You can try other APIs if they can output a depth buffer.

 Rendering Options
 ^^^^^^^^^^^^^^^^^

-To access the rendering settings, navigate to the menu shown below.
+To find the rendering settings, go to the menu shown below.

 .. figure:: images/pcsx2/PCSX2_Settings01.png